AcalaNetwork/bodhi.js/evm-subql/README.md

 ### Run each service in the CLI seperately

 Optionally, if you don't want to use the Docker, you can also run each service separately in the CLI ([official documentation](https://academy.subquery.network/run_publish/run.html#running-an-indexer-subql-node)).

+NOTE: using CLI is usually for **local testing**.
+For production please use docker setup instead.

 1. Install SubQl globally